If you really love books, follow this book fair etiquette

 Expect the high number of participants.
 Don’t be agitated when you see long entrance and checkout lines.
 Instead, just be patient and practice basic courtesy by falling in line.
 Do not crowd by the cashiers, too.
 Remember that there are a lot of people passing by and you don’t want to cause too much of a crowd.
 If you don’t want to wait behind long queues, we encourage you to go there early.

 You have been saving to buy these books for months, and you finally found time to go to the fair and buy it.
 But as you pass by an array of stalls, your eyes drifted to this local publishing house’s new titles.
 You assure yourself that you brought “extra cash” as you dive into reading the synopses of the new reads.
 But time has passed, and to your surprise, your basket is stacked to its fullest.
 To prevent yourself from getting in a dilemma of overspending, we encourage you to list the book titles.
 Track your budget with the titles so that you can easily choose which to get and which to save for later.

 Let’s continue cutting back our trash.
 Instead of asking for more paper bags, we encourage you to bring your own bag to carry your books in.
 Although your own essentials should be surrendered at the package counter upon entrance, at least have a prepared tote bag.
 Just stuffing your newfound books somewhere in your packed bag can damage it.

 Respect the authors

-Many authors will be visiting the fair to sign their books.
+Many authors, especially local ones, will be visiting the fair to sign their books.
 Although it may seem overwhelming to see some of your literature idols upfront, it’s best to keep yourself from being too loud to get their attention.
 You are not the only one who wants to have an autographed book.
 Just fall in line and you will get your turn in no time, don’t worry.

 If you want a photo with the author after having your book signed, just ask properly.
 However, do not block the table after your turn.
 We know you’re excited to check the signature and photo, but there are other readers waiting for their turn.